cscart/docs/en/user_guide/look_and_feel/changing_attributes/shipping_icons.rst

 .. warning::

-    The changes suggested in this article may conflict with the add-ons that use the same hook.
+    Starting with version 4.6.1, the shipping methods are displayed on the checkout page by default, and this article isn't needed.

 .. important::

+     The changes suggested in this article may conflict with the add-ons that use the same hook.
 The code and the file provided in this article work only in **CS-Cart/Multi-Vendor 4.3.7 and newer versions**.
 To find instructions for older versions, please refer to `this article. <http://docs.cs-cart.com/4.3.x/user_guide/look_and_feel/changing_attributes/shipping_icons.html>`_

 =======================
 Step 1.
 Override a Hook